Vicus Wareswald: Pillar grave monument

 In the course of constructing a parking lot adjacent to the settlement area, hewn sandstone blocks were discovered.
 The excavation of the relief fragments, and especially of a 40 cm pine cone, revealed them to be parts of a grave monument, called a pillar monument.
-Numerous fragments of the relief decoration showed nude figures from mythology, clothed figures – probably depictions of the family that erected the monument – and ocean and vinyard scenes.
+Numerous fragments of the relief decoration showed nude figures from mythology, clothed figures – probably depictions of the family that erected the monument – and ocean and vineyard scenes.
 The inscription survives only as two large letters.
 The base of the pillars had a side length of 4.20 × 3.80 m.
 The examination of the salvaged architectural elements provided an estimate for the total height of the monument of about 10–12 m.
-Situated directly on the Roman road, the monument not only the served the cult of the dead but also displayed a representation of the family of the founder, who certainly had held a senior position in Wareswald.
+Situated directly on the Roman road, the monument not only served the cult of the dead but also displayed a representation of the family of the founder, who certainly had held a senior position in Wareswald.
 This pillar also testifies to the prosperity that existed in the heyday in the village.
 More systematic excavations will provide further insights into the settlement.